Alex-Ueki/Anime-SR/Notes.md

 output files that are 720x480 or 486 with square pixels, which is what we want to avoid scaling to 640x480 in Final Cut and Compressor.

+- On Input tab, Choose... file to deinterlace, check Top Field first
+- On Project tab, select Inverse telecine, check Detect cadence breaks, Output frame rate 23.976
+- On Output tab, use Export -> Quicktime Movie and select encoding.
+Set Size to the specific size you want, which should match the import size.
+- You can also output DPX.
+I haven't tested it.

 Old Analog transfers are often going to have edge sharpening artifacts.
 Need to investigate how to remove these before upconversion.